-Section 5-4.
-Architectural Advisory Committee.
+Section 5-4 Architectural Advisory Committee.

-The Architectural Advisory Committee shall provide timely opinions and advice to the Planning and Zoning Commission for the purpose of assisting the Commission in its responsibility to ensure that the proposed exterior contained in applications pending before the Planning and Zoning Commission - architectural designs and materials of buildings, structures and/or other construction, landscape and site plans, lighting, and signage - harmonize with the New England village character of Ridgefield, including the Village District, its constituent neighborhoods, and surrounding uses; protect property values; and preserve and improve the Town's appearance and beauty.
+The Architectural Advisory Committee shall provide timely recommendationsopinions and advice regarding architectural designs and materials of buildings, structures and/or other construction, landscape and site plans, lighting, and signage to the Planning and Zoning Commission for the purpose of assisting the Commission in its responsibility to ensure that the proposed exterior contained in applications pending before the Planning and Zoning Commission - architectural designs and materials of buildings, structures and/or other construction, landscape and site plans, lighting, and signage-harmonize with the New England village character of Ridgefield, including the Village District, its constituent neighborhoods, and surrounding uses; protect property values; and preserve and improve the Town's appearance and beauty.

-Section 5-5.
-Building Code Board of Appeals.
+Section 5-5 Building Code Board of Appeals.